 - 1. Production assumption and royalty values are as per in this Section 6 of this report. - 2.
-A range of initial start-up production dates were modelled starting at 7.5 years to 17.5 years with a central case at 12.33 years (consistent with the way the company would have looked at it at the time of acquisition with a central case at 15 years. - 3.
+A range of initial start-up production dates were modelled starting at 5 years to 20 years with a central case at 11.2 years from the date of valuation (30th June 2023). - 3.
 A PNAV ratio of 0.5x, which is consistent with an iron ore royalty on a pre-development mining project in a safe jurisdiction such as Western Australia. - 4.
-WACC (Weighted Average Cost of Capital) ranging from 9.5% to 11.5% with a central case of 10.55%, reflecting the current cost of capital in the mining sector
+WACC (Weighted Average Cost of Capital) ranging from 6% to 11% with a central case of 9.48%, reflecting the current cost of capital in the mining sector. - 5.
+Further assumptions behind the rationale on the start date are provided in Section 12 at the end of this report.